 “Get the ones in the green package.
 And wear a mask.”

 She rolled her eyes at me.
 “You have all the world’s knowledge at your fingertips and still don’t keep up with the news.
 They’ve added wearing face masks to the stay at home order for Harris County.”

-“Thanks, hon.
+“Thanks, Alex.
 I gotta go.
 We’re about to bring up more servers for the gene folding project.”

 Her face turned a brighter red and combusted into flames, turning into ash that tumbled to the surface of my desk and dissipated.
 She’d been playing with her projection models again.

 The work hours of a wizard aren’t set in stone, but I’m told regularity of schedule is good for my condition.
 I’d rather not check-in to see what condition my condition is in, so I work nine to five at my tower.
 There’s a few hours before quitting time, and I won’t find out if relabeling the shipping manifest worked until tomorrow.
 Time to hit the lab.

 The lab was where the magic happens.
 Where I make it anyway.
 The back quarter of the building held a room equipped with scanners, parts and 3D printers.
 I sketched out a design on the second holo-table and had my daemon Mimir scan my face and tighten up the layout.
 Printing takes a while and smells like melting plastic.
 I returned to my office and reviewed reports from the other wizards.
 Everybody was making ventilators or researching cures.
 My little hackery with the Feds looked like chump change next to their work.
 I could mull over how inadequate that made me feel, but I’m old enough to know that’s not where my strength lies.